Skarsnik/gptrixie/README.md

 gccoptions can be stuff like -I /another/include/path

-The --define-enum option allow you to generate an enum from #define, it take a starting string like `MSQL_TYPE`
+The --define-enum option allows you to generate an enum from #define, it takes a starting string like `MSQL_TYPE`

-The --list-types option is mainly for debugging, it lists all the C types founds
+The --list-types option is mainly for debugging, it lists all the C types found.

-You can do a 'dry' run without option to have an idea of the lenght of the output, it can be useful to know what to expect.
-This is an example with one of a libxml2 headers.
+You can do a 'dry' run without options, to have an idea of the lenght of the output.
+It can be useful to know what to expect.
+This is an example with one of a libxml2 headers:

 ```
 Number of things founds